-At present, the entrance ticket to Rapa Nui National Park can only be purchased at the Ma’u Henua office, located at the Mataveri airport.
-The ticket costs US$80 for foreign tourists and lasts for 10 days from the date of entry to the first place.
+The entrance ticket to Rapa Nui National Park costs US$80 for foreign tourists and lasts for 10 days from the date of entry to the first place.

-Online ticket sales on the Rapa Nui National Park website are for tickets that are going to be used from October 1st, 2022.
-As of this date, only tickets purchased online will be accepted.
+Online ticket sales are on the Rapa Nui National Park website.
 Having a ticket will be an essential requirement in order to make a reservation to visit the Oroƞo, Rano Raraku, Haƞa Rau, and Ahu Akivi sites.
-For the rest of the sites, the entry is going to be first-come, first-served.